The Philippine Nurses Association of Virginia, Inc.

 - Hosted the PNAVA hosted the 6th PNAA Eastern Regional Conference at the Sheraton in 2004.

 - Reach out projects : Operation Smile, Gawad Kalinga, Habal –Habal Project and donations to Yolanda Typhoon Victims

 2013-present : The Emergence of Young leaders

-New nursing leaders took the wheel and continued the programs which were
+New nursing leaders took the wheel and continued the programs which were started by their predecessors.

 - Another seat in the Board of Nursing